Picture of Dr. Abimbola Oshin

 When and how can a pet get emergency surgery?

-When emergencies occur after regular office hours or during the weekend, veterinary emergency hospitals exist to offer emergency assessments and procedures to pets.
+When emergencies occur after regular office hours or on weekends, veterinary emergency hospitals exist to provide emergency assessments and procedures for pets.
 Most veterinary practices will have the contact details of the nearest emergency veterinary practice in their after-hours voice message.
-A google search for the term “emergency vet near me” will also turn up a list of nearby emergency veterinary practice.
-Emergency practices can offer emergency surgical procedures if indicated after an assessment of the pet.
+A Google search for the term “emergency vet near me” will also turn up a list of nearby emergency veterinary practices.
+Emergency practices can offer emergency surgical procedures during these hours, if indicated after an assessment of the pet.

 What are veterinary emergency surgical procedures?